Orthoptic uses of atropine

 Will my child need a follow-up appointment?

 Remember that your orthoptist is here to help, advise, and support you during your child’s treatment.
-Do not hesitate to ask if you have any particular problems or worries, or if you have any further questions, contact the Orthoptic Department on 01227 868615.
+If you have any worries or questions, contact the Orthoptic Department on 01227 868615.